Structure theorems for actions of homeomorphism groups: Introduction

-It is a long-standing question to what extent these kinds of examples form an exhaustive list.
-Rubin, in a 1989 paper \cite{Rubin}, asked generally for topological spaces $X$ and $Y$ if there were ``any reasonable assumptions" under which ``the embeddability of $\Homeo(X)$ in $\Homeo(Y)$ will imply that $X$ is some kind of continuous image of $Y$."
+Understanding actions of homeomorphism groups and diffeomorphism groups on manifolds has a long history.
+Rubin \cite{Rubin}, asked generally for topological spaces $X$ and $Y$ if there were ``any reasonable assumptions" under which ``the embeddability of $\Homeo(X)$ in $\Homeo(Y)$ will imply that $X$ is some kind of continuous image of $Y$."
 Implicit in work of Whittaker \cite{Whittaker} and Filipkiewicz \cite{Filipkiewicz} in the 60s and 80s on automorphisms of $\Homeo_0(M)$ and $\Diff^r_0(M)$, and isomorphisms among such groups, is the problem to classify the {\em endomorphisms} of these groups.

 More recent and more specific instances of this question include Ghys' work \cite{Ghys}, where he asks whether the existence of an injective homomorphism $\Diff_0^\infty(M) \to \Diff_0^\infty(N)$ implies that $\dim(M) \leq \dim(N)$.
-This was answered positively in \cite{Hurtado}, but the analogous problem for groups of homeomorphisms or for diffeomorphisms of class $C^r$, $r < \infty$, remained open.
+(This was answered positively by Hurtado in \cite{Hurtado}, but those techniques do not apply to the corresponding problem for groups of homeomorphisms, or of diffeomorphisms of class $C^r$, $r < \infty$.)
 Ghys also asked in which cases groups of diffeomorphisms of a manifold with boundary admit {\em extensions to the interior}: homomorphisms $\Diff_0^\infty(\partial M) \to \Diff_0^\infty(M)$ giving a group-theoretic section to the natural ``restrict to boundary" map $\Diff_0^\infty(M) \to \Diff_0^\infty(\partial M)$.
 The main result of \cite{Ghys} is the non-existence of such when $M$ is a ball.

-More recently, Hurtado \cite[$\S$ 6.1]{Hurtado} asks whether all homomorphisms $\Diff_0^\infty(M) \to \Diff_0^\infty(N)$ (for general $M$, $N$) might be ``built from pieces" coming from natural bundles over configuration spaces of unordered points on $M$.
-Of course, all these questions are equally interesting for homeomorphism groups as well.
-Specific to the homeomorphism case, Militon \cite{Militon} classified the actions of $\Homeo_0(S^1)$ on the torus and closed annulus, and asks whether an analogous result would hold when the target is the open annulus, disc, or 2-sphere.
+Hurtado \cite[$\S$ 6.1]{Hurtado} asked whether all homomorphisms $\Diff_0^\infty(M) \to \Diff_0^\infty(N)$ (for general $M$, $N$) might be ``built from pieces" coming from natural bundles over configuration spaces of unordered points on $M$.
+Both his and Ghys' questions are equally interesting for homeomorphism groups as well.
+Specific to the homeomorphism case, Militon \cite{Militon} classified the actions of $\Homeo_0(S^1)$ on the torus and closed annulus, and asked whether an analogous result would hold when the target is the open annulus, disc, or 2-sphere.
 In the same work, he stated the conjecture that, for a compact manifold $M$, every nontrivial group morphism $\Homeo_0(M) \to \Homeo_0(M)$ is given by conjugating by a homeomorphism.